AdobeDocs/commerce-admin.en/help/b2b/account-company-admin.md

 The company administrator is initially assigned when the company account is first created, and can be modified only by a store administrator from the Admin.

+- Each company can have only one assigned administrator.
+- A company user can be the administrator for only one company.
+- Changes to the assigned company administrator must be completed by a store administrator from the Admin.

+## Update the assigned company administrator

 1. On the _Admin_ sidebar, go to **[!UICONTROL Customers]** > **[!UICONTROL Companies]**.

 1. Find the company in the list and click **[!UICONTROL Edit]**.